Prayers

 Thank you for the beautiful world you made and sustain: the fruitful earth, the clean air & pure water.

 But, your creation groans in suffering because of our foolishness, greed, and unjust systems.
-We turn your abundance into scarcity, poison, and disasters.
+We turn your abundance into scarcity, poison, and disasters: fires, floods, avalanches, and drought,

-Grant us and our leaders the will and ability to care for your world properly.
-Help us build, maintain, and share wisely and justly.
+Grant us and our leaders the will and ability to care for your world properly and heal it.

 God, in your mercy